cotodevel/snemulds/README.md

 btw, use cycle hacks if you want decent speed.

--changes:

-- SPC Playback is using ARM7 DMAs

-- Moved from thumb to arm code (-marm)

--re-fixed some arm7 sound code (hopefully fixes allocation problems)

--more cleanup (itcm/dtcm relocated data)
+Coto, changes:

+-   re-fixed some arm7 sound code, rewritten interrupts on both ARM Cores, includes APU     (IRQs 100% hardware now) this means less battery usage, and better use of NDS hardware.

+-   some code cleanup, fixed 0x06000000 vram conflicts for APU / background engines mapping (bg engines now use 0x06020000)

--using nds dma 3 for pixel copy to vram bank
+-   using nds dma 3 for pixel copy to vram bank

--up to date devkitpro (as of 07/09/2015) , and no more old libfat compiled libs
+-   up to date devkitpro , using libfat sources directly instead a precompiled library.

+-   replaced fifo commands from libnds.
+Now using a new NDS hardware FIFO overlayer (written by Coto), which fixes most games that didn't boot on earlier builds, (but they did boot on old Snemuldsv6 0.2 precompiled from SnemulDS site).

+-   new IPC FIFO hardware API that allows to read/write from map that is ONLY available to the other ARM Core.
+    Ie: You want to read/write 0x037f8000 which is ARM7-only, now you can from ARM9! with VERY little overhead due to hardware IPC.
+    This has been tested and works, but its currently unused.

 to do:

--replace fifo commands from libnds to hardware nds fifo ipc
+-   fix Mode 0 (no transparency/broken)

--fix memory leaks when running sfx games
+-   fix memory leaks when games exceed the existing paging memory pool (6MB games)

+thanks to:

+Archeide for the emulator & source code
+Bubble2k for CPU core
+Gladius for Sound Core

 Coto.